Otter Tail Valley Railroad

+History

 The railroad began operations in 1986 on former Burlington Northern, ex Great Northern Railway track between Moorhead and Avon, Minnesota, interchanging with Burlington Northern.
-The railroad railbanked the 96 mi of track between Avon and Fergus Falls in February 1991.
+The railroad abandoned the 96 mi of track between Avon and Fergus Falls in February 1991.

 In 2008, the railroad handled approximately 10,000 carloads, principally outbound grain and inbound coal.

-Otter Tail Valley Railroad is owned by Genesee & Wyoming, having been acquired in 1996.
+Otter Tail Valley Railroad is owned by Genesee & Wyoming, having been acquired in 2012.
+As of 2023, OTVR can hold up to 286,000 pounds of supplies.